figaw/praqma.com/_training/jira-admin.md

 ## One Day intensive hands-on training
 The course is run as a mixture of theory and hands-on exercises.
-It provides participants with sufficient knowledge of the different strategies, tools, and techniques in Atlassian’s JIRA to take on the role as JIRA administrator.
+It provides participants with sufficient knowledge of the different strategies, tools and techniques in Atlassian’s JIRA to take on the role as JIRA administrator.
 Participants will get a guided tour of how JIRA is organized and get hands-on experience working with JIRA and the various functions and tasks relevant to JIRA administrators.

 ## Get solid understanding of: